Pakistan Resolution 1940

 National Identity

-With the behavior of the Hindu nation, it was quite clear that they were bent upon wiping out the identity of Indian Muslims as a nation and ultimately merging them into an Indian nation through a gradual process.
+With the behaviour of the Hindu nation, it was quite clear that they were bent upon wiping out the identity of Indian Muslims as a nation and ultimately merging them into an Indian nation through a gradual process.
 The leaders of the Indian National Congress would neither accept the Indian Muslims as a separate nation nor they were ready to give constitutional protection to their unique culture and civilization.
-With this attitude of them, even those Muslims had to be disappointed in the latter years of the struggle for freedom who had been in search of Hindu-Muslim unity for years under the flag of congress.
+With this attitude of, even those Muslims had to be disappointed in the latter years of the struggle for freedom who had been in search of Hindu-Muslim unity for years under the flag of congress.
 Under these circumstances, all the sensible Muslims of the subcontinent had reached the conclusion that if they wanted to survive like a living nation, a separate Muslim State was the need of the hour for them.

 The Freedom of the Muslim Community

 In Islam, there is no concept of accepting slavery and remaining content with it.
-For this reason, Muslims have always been loving democratic values because Islam aims at nothing but liberating man from being the slave of another man and including him as the slave of God.
-The Muslim Community in the subcontinent was compelled to be subjugated by the English as a result of the weak morale of its rulers and lords so immediately after the heroic martyrdom of Sultan Tipu they came to realize that anti-Islamic powers were bent on taking over all their liberties and that no Muslim ruler was in the position to face the challenges of Western Imperialism.
+For this reason, Muslims have always loved democratic values because Islam aims at nothing but liberating man from being the slave of another man and including him as the slave of God.
+The Muslim Community in the subcontinent was compelled to be subjugated by the English as a result of the weak morale of its rulers and Lords so immediately after the heroic martyrdom of Sultan Tipu they came to realize that anti-Islamic powers were bent on taking over all their liberties and that no Muslim ruler was in the position to face the challenges of Western Imperialism.
 Now they started to divert all their energies to launch public movements.
 This is a Historical fact that the movement started by Sayyed Ahmed Shaheed had been facing both Sikhs and the English for nearly three-quarters of a century.

 A desire for an Islamic State